Skip to content

 Required Ports for UniFi

-Remote management allows administrators to monitor and manage UniFi devices over the internet.
-The following ports are required to support remote access, DNS resolution and secure communication.
+Remote management lets administrators reach UniFi devices over the internet without exposing the console directly.
+These ports support remote access, DNS resolution, and secure communication.

-UDP 123EgressNTP time synchronization needed to establish secure connections
+UDP 123EgressNTP time sync — required for secure connections

 TCP 8883EgressRemote Access service